NervanaSystems/neon/examples/skip-thought/README.md

 ```

 `--data_dir` points to the training data directory used for the saved model, so the script can locate the training data used and vocabulary file.

+Optionally, can use `--w2v_path` to specify location of the Google W2V file to expand the vocabulary from training to a larger set.

 The data can also be found/downloded manually here: [SemEval-2014 Task1](http://alt.qcri.org/semeval2014/task1/index.php?id=data-and-tools).
 Download *TRAINING DATA*, *TEST DATA(including gold scores)*, and *TRIAL DATA* and collect the data into a directory.